 I know what I'm talking about.

-This is what you this is your passion.
+This is your passion.

 You like this.

-And I also know what I'm talking about about this farce, and that's what it is.
+And I also know what I'm talking about, about this farce, and that's what it is.

 The Democratic Party and the Trump haters want him out.

-That's the good news, that Donald Trump's sole intention was to get dirt on Joe Biden in order to defeat him for the presidency in 2020.
+They have contrived a situation where they are trying to sell to the American people, who are not buying, by the way, that's the good news, that Donald Trump's sole intention was to get dirt on Joe Biden in order to defeat him for the presidency in 2020.

 That's what it comes down to.